Chocolate Halloween Sprinkle Cookies

-Other great places to find festive sprinkles?
-Some large grocery stores in the baking aisle, craft stores like Michaels or JoAnn’s, or big box stores like Target.
+Looking for Halloween-themed sprinkles?
+You can find them at some large grocery stores in the baking aisle, craft stores like Michaels or JoAnn’s, or big box stores like Target.

 I’ve even heard of people buying assorted colored sprinkles directly from the in-store bakery at their grocery store!

 There are tons of options for festive sprinkles online — I’ll link to a few of my favorites from Amazon below (links may be affiliate)!